jjofres/debyetools/README.md

 # debyetools

-A little library for the implementation of a Debye approximation tool for calculating self-consistent thermodynamic properties.
+A little library for the implementation of a Debye approximation tool for calculating self-consistent thermodynamic properties.The software presented here is based in the Debye approximation of the QHA using the crystal internal energetics parametrized at ground-state to project the thermodynamics properties at high temperatures.
+We present here how each contribution to the free energy are considered and a description of the architecture of the calculation engine and of the GUI.

 ### Requirements:
 - numpy